 Be sure to keep posted, coming up in my next post I will touch on DRAWING UP YOUR GARDEN PLAN!

-(Taken and adapted from Country Gardens Magazine, Spring 2006, pg.
+Helpful tips to prepare for the Plant Exchange: (Taken and adapted from Country Gardens Magazine, Spring 2006, pg.
 55-57).

 How to divide, care for and prepare your transplants for the exchange: